-The Naval Amphibious Group DEDALO-23 will deploy on Mediterranean waters the first six months of this year under the MOPS Command.
+The Naval Amphibious Group DEDALO-23 will deploy on Mediterranean waters the first three months of this year under the MOPS Command.
 Besides the ‘Juan Carlos I’, the Group has ‘Castilla’ and ‘Galicia’ – amphibious vessels; the ‘Blas de Lezo’ - frigate; and the ‘Tramontana’ – the submarine.
 It also has different air means from the Navy aircraft fleet: SH60F and SH60B helicopters and Harrier AV8B aeroplanes- and a ‘Tigre’ and ‘Chinook’ helicopters’ detachment from the Airmobile Army (FAMET, in Spanish).

 Moreover, they will deploy landing crafts from the Beach Naval Group and a Marine Corps force.